Home » Weather Instruments: What Each One Measures and How They Work

 Measures: Atmospheric pressure Units: inHg / hPa / mb Types: Aneroid, mercury, digital

 A barometer measures the weight of the atmosphere above the measurement point.
-Atmospheric pressure changes as weather systems move in and out — falling pressure indicates an approaching low pressure system bringing cloud, wind and rain; rising pressure indicates a high pressure system bringing clearer, calmer conditions.
+Atmospheric pressure changes as weather systems move in and out.
+Falling pressure indicates an approaching low pressure system bringing cloud, wind, and rain.
+Rising pressure indicates a high pressure system bringing clearer, calmer conditions.

 The trend matters more than the absolute reading.
 A rapid pressure drop of 0.10 inHg or more over three hours is a reliable indicator of deteriorating weather.
-Most digital home barometers display a trend arrow alongside the current reading, and the better weather station apps plot pressure over 24 hours so you can see the rate of change clearly.
+Most digital home barometers display a trend arrow alongside the current reading.
+Standard sea-level pressure is 29.92 inHg (1013.25 hPa).
+For more detail on how pressure drives weather, see our guide to what is barometric pressure.

 For home use: See our best home barometers guide.
-Standard sea-level pressure is 29.92 inHg (1013.25 hPa) — your barometer reading will be lower at elevation.

 Anemometer: Measures Wind Speed